ysmood/nokit/doc/readme.jst.md

       +----------+               +---------+                +----------+
  not -o a.com -x 8080 -n A          not -s                not -o a.com -t A

-- Start a tunnel server to relay tcp from client to client: `not -s` Here we assume the the server's address is a.com
+- Start Relay server to proxy tcp from client A to client B: `not -s` Here we assume the the server's address is a.com

+- Client A connect to Relay server and export self as A: `not -o a.com -n A`

+- Client B connect to Relay server and forword tcp to A: `not -o a.com -t A`

+That's all you need.
+Now your tcp connection to Client B's port 7000, will be the same as connection to Client A's port 8080.

 ## remote tty